 A drop-in bathtub is a bathtub that can be dropped anywhere, offering you greater freedom in installation options.
 These bathtubs are finished all the way around, meaning that their material will not poke out and is flush with your walls and surrounds though this means they have no active edge to place or support it.
 They do not require walls to be installed against it, which ultimately means they can be installed similar to a freestanding bathtub so long as a pre-existing foundation or platform is constructed ahead of time.
 Drop-in bathtubs also have greater flexibility in size as they aren’t limited by wall confines, which means they can be much, much bigger than alcove bathtubs meaning they have a greater water capacity which translates into greater water depth for longer soaking time.
-And because they do not need to be confined in size, drop-ins also have a greater variety of designs such as oval, round or rectangular where as alcoves are generally just rectangular.
-Generally, drop-in bathtubs are much more expensive than alcove tubs however.
+And because they do not need to be confined in size, drop-ins also have a greater variety of designs such as oval, round or rectangular, whereas alcoves are generally just rectangular.
+Drop-in bathtubs are much more expensive than alcove tubs.

 Alcove vs skirted tubs

 Quite similar to alcove bathtubs, skirted bathtubs are drop-in bathtubs that have a skirt or rim that covers the entire bathtub itself.
 The rim is flair outwards, providing a grip or edge for it to rest on top of, allowing for easier install.
 This means that you simply need to drop your skirted tub over the ingress or hole you wish to install it in and seal it with caulk.
 The skirt or rim will rest easily on your material while being anchored by two walls.
 Overall, this means that the skirted bathtub is supported by its lip and the two walls, unlike a normal drop-in which requires an empty frame first before installation.

 To install an alcove bathtub, you first need to measure your surface area for where you want to install your bathtub.